 - Therapeutic play techniques as assessment and intervention tools

 - Developmentally appropriate methods for preparing children/adolescents for diagnostic and treatment procedures

 - Consultation to your child's health care team regarding his or her developmental status and individual needs

 Certified Child Life Specialists have earned a bachelor's or master's degree, with an educational background in:

 Child Life Specialists are required to have completed a rigorous clinical internship and are then eligible to sit for a national certification exam administered by the Association of Child Life Professionals (ACLP).

 Our work with students and volunteers

 Child Life Specialists provide interdisciplinary in-services in child development and the impact of illness, injury, and hospitalization on children and families to students, residents and departments within CHaD/DHMC.
-Our internship program offers practicum and intern opportunities to child life students in alignment with CLC guidelines.
+Our internship program offers practicum and intern opportunities to child life students in alignment with ACLP guidelines.
 We also orient and supervise volunteers on the Pediatric and Adolescent Unit.